 A documentary about the greatest movie never made.

-Alejandro's DUNE would star Brontis Jodorowsky, his own 12 year old son, alongside Orson Welles, Mick Jagger, David Carradine and even Salvador Dali.
+Alejandro's DUNE would star his own 12 year old son, Brontis Jodorowsky, alongside a cast to include Orson Welles, Mick Jagger, David Carradine and even Salvador Dali.
 The team of assembled visual artists were some of the most provocative talents of the era, including H.R.
 Giger, Chris Foss, and Jean ‘Moebius’ Giraud.
-The groundbreaking special effects were under the control of Dan O'Bannon and the soundtrack would be created by Pink Floyd and the French prog-rock masters, Magma.
+The groundbreaking special effects were under the control of Dan O'Bannon and the soundtrack would be created by the mighty Pink Floyd and French prog-rock masters, Magma.

 For two years, Jodo and his team of 'Spiritual Warriors' worked night and day on the massive task of creating the fabulous world of DUNE.
 In order to secure the necessary Hollywood funding, they created over 3,000 storyboards, numerous paintings, incredible costumes, and an outrageous, moving, and powerful screenplay.

 In the words of Jodorowsky’s producer, Michel Seydoux, “It should have been enough.
 But it wasn’t.”